 Clancy Jacobs – paranormal crime

 We wish these new authors all the best and look forward to their first publications with us soon!

-HEADING: Delivery branch restructure
+Delivery branch restructure

-The delivery branch structure has been restructured to suppoort and reflect the focus on the new web-based self-publishing portal which we want to release this year.
+The delivery branch structure has been restructured to support and reflect the focus on the new web-based self-publishing portal which we want to release this year.
 As such, the E-Delivery section has been created with Jack Hopping being promoted to manager, and taking over responsibility for both the Web Development Team (now led by Veronica Reel) as well as our existing E-Book Production and Sales team (which remains under Sam Porter).
 The E-Book Production and Sales team will also take on responsibility for self-publishing titles as described later in our plans for this year.

-BEGIN SMARTART DIAGRAM

-Delivery branch – Penny Aralias

-Production section – Terrence White

-Artwork and Layouts team – Domenic Trillian

-Printing and Binding team – Mary Gibbons

-Distribution section – Irene Plaines

-Ordering and Contacts team – Ben Little

-Shipping team – Sarah Chandler

-E-Delivery section – Jack Hopping

-Web Development team – Veronica Reel

-E-Book Production and Sales – Sam Porter

-END SMARTART DIAGRAM

-HEADING: Plans for 2017
+Plans for 2017

 Our primary focus this year is to get the web-based self-publishing portal off the ground.
 This will allow easier submission of manuscripts and allow anyone to release an e-book, with those authors wanting physical book publishing and/or marketing to go through our regular processes.

 Our plans as a company for this year are still being finalised, but at this stage the draft proposal consists of the following steps:

-BEGIN LIST

 June - Deploy new portal